Node synchronization

 Full synchronization

-Full sync is the default sync mode for the dev
+Full sync is the default sync mode for the dev network.

-You can enable full sync using --sync-mode=FULL
+You can enable full sync using --sync-mode=FULL.

 Full sync starts from the genesis block and reprocesses all transactions.